 This ability can be trained: it requires understanding of the fact that different languages make use of different lexical and grammatical constructions to describe the world.
 It also requires skill in transforming these constructions.
 This will be the focus of this introductory translation course.

-At the end of the course, you should be sufficiently confident to translate a Dutch text that does not contain specialist information or terminology into grammatically and stylistically correct English.
-Having acquired a basic active vocabulary you will be able to translate a simple text without the help of a dictionary or other type of reference material, and you will be able to translate more complex texts with the aid of dictionaries and thesauri.
+Course objective 3: ability to translate a simple text without the help of a dictionary or other type of reference material, and more complex texts with the aid of dictionaries and thesauri

 Mode of instruction

 This course has compulsory attendance, students who miss more than three seminars are not allowed to take the exam.

 The course load of this course is 280 hours.

 28 hours: attending seminars

 28 hours: studying compulsory literature

 224 hours: preparation for the exam, primarily by doing translation assignments (two of which must be handed in for a mark)

 Translation test (60%)

 Average mark of two translations, handed in during the course (40%)